turbot/steampipe-plugin-jira/docs/tables/jira_issue_worklog.md

   created >= now() - interval '5' day;
 ```

-### Retrieve issues and their worklogs updated yesterday
+### Retrieve issues and their worklogs updated in the last 10 days

 ```sql
 select distinct